BartRoels/AIW-Hybrid-cloud-solutions/HOL-4-azure-stack-hci/3_DeployWACVM.md

     ![Create VM](./media/vm002-10.png "Create VM on Azure Stack HCI 22H2")

-1. On the "Installer update available" page, select **Update to the new installer** and ENTER.
+1. On the "Installer update available" page, select **Update to the new installer** and Enter.

     ![Create VM](./media/vm002-9a.png "Create VM on Azure Stack HCI 22H2")

-1. On the "Keyboard configuration" page, select **Done** and ENTER.
+1. On the "Keyboard configuration" page, select **Done** and Enter.

     ![Create VM](./media/vm002-11.png "Create VM on Azure Stack HCI 22H2")

-1. On the "Choose type of install" page, select **Done** and ENTER.
+1. On the "Choose type of install" page, select **Done** and Enter.

     ![Create VM](./media/vm002-12.png "Create VM on Azure Stack HCI 22H2")

-2. On the "Network connections" page, select **Done** and ENTER.
+2. On the "Network connections" page, select **Done** and Enter.

    **NOTE:** Make sure you see an IP on the DHCPv4 line!

     ![Create VM](./media/vm002-13.png "Create VM on Azure Stack HCI 22H2")

-3. On the "Configure Proxy" page, select **Done** and ENTER.
+3. On the "Configure Proxy" page, select **Done** and Enter.

     ![Create VM](./media/vm002-14.png "Create VM on Azure Stack HCI 22H2")

-3. On the "Configure Ubuntu archive mirror" page, select **Done** and ENTER.
+3. On the "Configure Ubuntu archive mirror" page, select **Done** and Enter.

     ![Create VM](./media/vm002-15.png "Create VM on Azure Stack HCI 22H2")

-7. On the "Guided storage configuration" page, select **Done** and ENTER.
+7. On the "Guided storage configuration" page, select **Done** and Enter.

     ![Create VM](./media/vm002-16.png "Create VM on Azure Stack HCI 22H2")